johnsonj561/Simple-Serverless-API/readme.md

 [NPM jsonschema] package used to validate user model.
 It was assumed that all fields are required.

+[NPM aws-sdk-mock] package used to mock AWS DocumentClient.

 100% Lambda coverage achieved with [Jest] testing framework.
 Jest was chosen because it is an all in one solution: including test runner, assertions, and coverage reports.

  ----